January 29, 2021

-Let’s talk about how to integrate a collaborative learning strategy into your overall workplace training program.
+Let’s talk about how to integrate a collaborative instructional techniques and instructional strategies into your overall workplace training program.

 I am going to suggest a top-down approach.
 That is, moving from your final goal(s) to the scaffolding which is going to enable your trainees to reach it.